 Our Compensation Committee has primary responsibility for making compensation decisions for our executives and operates under a charter approved by the Board.
-Our Compensation Committee retained Radford, an Aon Hewitt Company ("Radford"), as its independent executive compensation consultant to advise on 2018 compensation matters.
-The Compensation Committee subsequently retained FW Cook as its independent executive compensation consultant to advise on 2019 compensation matters.
-For 2018, our Compensation Committee used information from Radford and input from our CEO and our Executive Chairman (except for matters regarding their own pay) and assistance from our Human Resources department to make compensation decisions and to conduct its annual review of our Company's executive compensation program.
+Our Compensation Committee retained FW Cook as its independent executive compensation consultant to advise on compensation matters.
+For 2019, our Compensation Committee used information from FW Cook and input from our CEO and our Executive Chairman (except for matters regarding their own pay) and assistance from our Human Resources department to make compensation decisions and to conduct its annual review of our Company's executive compensation program.